Dolça Catalunya: Published works

 In 2019, two of the collaborators of Dolça Catalunya, Javier Barraycoa Martínez and Pau Guix, participated as the leading figures in the promotion throughout Spain of the book on the website, which was also published without any specific authorship and which aims to offer solutions against the Catalan "nationalist yoke" (understood as the Catalan independence movement), coming from the "most read blog in Spain".
-Several prominent politicians and MPs of the parties Citizens, Vox and the People's Party attended to the book presentations and praised its content and ideological discourse as very needed for Catalonia.
+Several prominent politicians and MPs of the parties Citizens, Vox and the People's Party attended the book presentations and praised its content and ideological discourse as very needed for Catalonia.